yimyom/odroid-xu4-setup/README.md

 	glmark2
 	```
 	and this time you should see FPS around 300 to 600.
 	At this stage, your Odroid XU4 also have full OpenGL support.
-You can even use software like [Blender](https://www.blender.org/).
+You can even use a software like [Blender](https://www.blender.org/).

 14. For security reason, kodi and its associated programs will be run by a user with limited privileges, with no password and automatic login.
 We will call the user `kodi`: